eersoy93/eersoy93/README.md

 * Open source/Free software development
 * Studying, reading, writing, creating

-## Would you like to get a participant for your open source/free software project?
+## Would you like to get me as a participant for your open source/free software project?
 * If yes, contact me.

-## Do you have an question about me?
+## Do you have a question about me?
 * If yes, contact me.